 1. Get a zany football shirt.
 Not a St Pauli one as they’ve become too mainstream.
-This year the shirt to have is Real Oviedo’s (preferably Abel Xavier era one).
-It will show you’re in the know and care about the little guy and that you follow Sid Lowe.
+This year the shirt to have is Real Sociedad's (preferably a Adnan Januzaj one).
+It will show you’re in the know and care about the little guy.

-2. Do not under any circumstances miss the Guardian’s Football Weekly with James Richardson.
+2. Do not under any circumstances miss the Totally Football Show with James Richardson.
 From now on, you worship James Richardson.
-If anyone asks why, get misty eyed, stare into the distance and recall him “years back” on Channel Four holding up La Gazzetta dello Sport.
+If anyone asks why, get misty-eyed, stare into the distance and recall him “years back” on Channel Four holding up La Gazzetta dello Sport.
 Say it’s one of the enduring images of your childhood.

 4. Buy Inverting The Pyramid.
 Read it cover to cover.
 Take shorthand notes to remember important terms like catenaccio, regista, triquartista and manager.